scarnyc/2020-Presidential-Election-NY-Times-Sentiment-Analyzer/README.md

 Qualitative:
 While quantitative results suggest that the model has a 60% harmonic mean of precision & recall, the qualitative results are interesting!

-Consider the table below of candidates and their average sentiment predictions from the model:
+Consider the table below that shows the results for candidates and their average sentiment predictions from the model:

 candidate         | predictions